andersjo/hanstholm/README.md

 ## Building

+Building hanstholm requires as working installation of  [CMAKE](http://www.cmake.org/) and [the Boost library](http://www.boost.org/).

-Checkout the project.
+Once the requirements are installed, checkout the project.
 In the top-level directory, issue:

 ```
 mkdir build